Connect to the cluster (SSH)

 $> exit

 The exit command will attempt to terminate any process running on the head.
-In some cases, you will get an error that jobs are either currently running or currently stopped.
+Sometimes, you will get an error that jobs are running or stopped.
 You can view stopped jobs using the jobs command:

 $> jobs -l